Pactbreaker

 • Voting someone during the day locks them into the stocks the next night instead of killing them.

 • Each player visits someplace at night to collect evidence there.
-You generally can't visit the same place two nights in a row.

 • Visiting the forest lets you get a clue about one of the wolves, but wolves can go hunting in the forest and might catch you.